spring-epfl/trickster/docs/source/guide.rst

     # Transformation: TwitterAccount(num_own_tweets=16, num_likes=5).
 Cost: 1
     # ...

-All changes have cost of one, except increasing number of likes to own tweets.
+In this instantation of the ``expand_fn``, all changes have cost of one, except increasing number of likes to own tweets.
 That one is more costly, since it requires more work on the adversary's side.
 Any other cost model is also possible.

 Defining the attack goal
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Let's first define a toy classifier.
-This one is going to be rather dumb:

 .. code-block:: python